XulinChen/Algorithm-for-Tiger-Challenge/README.md

   - Pytorch 1.9.0

 ## Authors
-This code is made by Xulin Chen, a member at Cells Vision (Guangzhou) Medical Technology Inc, China.
+This code is made by Xulin Chen.
 It is based on the code developed by the TIGER challenge organisers.